-- 1. Select File $\rightarrow$ New $\rightarrow$ Project... from the main menu. - 2.
+- 1. Select File \rightarrow New \rightarrow Project... from the main menu. - 2.
 Expand the C/C++ group. - 3.
 Select either C Project or C++ Project. - 4.
 Click on Next. - 5.
 Enter a project name. - 6.
 Leave the Use default location option selected so that the project is created in the default folder shown.
 Alternatively, deselect this option and browse to your preferred project folder. - 7.
 Expand the Makefile project group. - 8.
 Select Empty project in the Project type panel. - 9.
+Select the toolchain that you want to use when building your project. - 10.
 Click on Finish to create your new project.
-The project is visible in the Project Explorer view. - 10.
+The project is visible in the Project Explorer view. - 11.
 Before you can build the project, a Makefile, containing all the compilation tool settings, is required.
-The easiest way to create one is to copy the Makefile from the example project, hello and paste it into your new project. - 11.
+The easiest way to create one is to copy the Makefile from the example project, hello and paste it into your new project.
+The hello project can be found in the Linux examples provided with DS-5. - 12.
 Edit the Makefile as follows: - a.
 Locate the line that contains OBJS = hello.o. - b.
-Replace the hello.o object file with the names of the object files corresponding to your source files. - c.
-Save the file. - 12.
-You can now build the new project: - a.
-In the Project Explorer view, select the project that you want to build. - b.
-Select $Project \rightarrow Build Project$ from the main menu.
+Replace hello.o with the names of the object files corresponding to your source files. - c.
+Locate the line that contains TARGET = hello. - d.
+Replace hello with the name of the target image file corresponding to your source files. - e.
+Save the file. - 13.
+Add your C/C++ files to the project.